How To Take A Day Trip To Naples From Rome – Complete Travel Guide

 The first time I went to Naples my first impressions were that on a safety and cleanliness scale it was comparable to Rome, although at the time I found more dog droppings on the sidewalks.
 Since now living in a more residential area in Rome (i.e. away from the well maintained tourist sites) I find both Rome and Naples to be at the same level of cleanliness.

-One thing I did find strangely endearing was while I was walking down Corso Umberto I on my way from the Napoli Centrale train station.
+One thing I did find strangely endearing was during a walk down Corso Umberto I on my way from the Napoli Centrale train station.
 I came upon what certainly looked like a 3-Card Monte game on the sidewalk.
 I was so taken by what I had only previously seen in black-and-white movies and on the streets of Manhattan that I stopped to take a picture.
 As you might guess, I was immediately told to stop.
 They then tried to bring me into the game by suggesting that one of the players needed my help to put money in the pot.
 After realizing I was in over my head, I smiled, said No and made a quick exit.
 To paraphrase some sage wisdom: If You Can’t Spot The Sucker, It’s You!

-What are The Naples Must See Sites?
+What Are The Naples Must See Sites?

 There are interesting sites around every corner of Naples.
 You simply need to walk around the historical center and take a peek in every open door you find.
 Obviously not literally any open door, but there are churches, museums and street markets all over the city that are fantastic.
-If you are looking for some suggestions, check out:

 • The Catacombs of Naples: These make for an unforgettable monument to Neapolitan religiosity that spans a thousand years.
 Of these, the Catacombs of San Gennaro cover approximately 60,278 sq ft within the excavations on Capodimonte Hill.
 There are around 2,000 burial recesses, along with 500 sarcophagi dug into wall niches.